 Colin Kaepernick's offseason was strange.
 Joe Flacco might've gotten the trip to Disney World, but Kaepernick was everywhere else.
 At the ESPYs, collecting the trophy for best breakthrough.
 In ESPN's "body issue," leaving very little to the imagination.
-Even on the cover of G-friggin'-Q. And everyone, from little old ladies to week-old infants, seemed to wearing his red #7.
+Even on the cover of G-friggin'-Q. And everyone, from little old ladies to week-old infants, seemed to be wearing his red #7.

 Though clearly not your typical "golden boy," like Tom Brady or either of the Mannings, Kaepernick—with only 10 NFL starts—attained a surprising cultural status.
 A kind of revolution had taken place.
 Despite some teeth-gnashing from the older guard, America's most popular sport was now in the hands of a young, brash, tatted-up bunch, and Kaepernick was their unquestioned leader.